-1. Make an estimate of current year's income (excluding income covered u/s 44AD or 44ADA), considering brought-forward losses, after deducting all allowable deductions under chapter VIA.
+1. Make an estimate of current year's income, considering brought-forward losses, after deducting all allowable deductions under chapter VIA.

 Note: The estimate is not required to be filed with the tax authorities.

 - 2. Compute the tax liability on above estimated income at the rates in force during the financial year and reduce rebate, If any. - 3.
 Add surcharge (if applicable). - 4.
 Add Health and Education cess. - 5.
 Deduct tax deducted or collected at source.